Leviathan321/opensbt-core/README.md

 ## Application Use Cases

-OpenSBT has been already applied
+OpenSBT has been already applied:

-- for a replication experiment to replicate the results of a surrogate assisted testing technique, s. [here](https://github.com/Leviathan321/reflection_study)
+- For a replication experiment to replicate the results of a surrogate assisted testing technique, s. [here](https://github.com/Leviathan321/reflection_study).
-- in an industrial case study to validate a systems behaviour for different operating scenarios, s. [here](https://drive.google.com/file/d/1lr5BZpLFaxotwNFju43WF1C9fUTNM-SS/view?usp=sharing).
+- In an industrial case study to validate a systems behaviour for different operating scenarios, s. [here](https://drive.google.com/file/d/1lr5BZpLFaxotwNFju43WF1C9fUTNM-SS/view?usp=sharing).

 ## Contribution